How Much Does A New Patio Cost? | Checkatrade

 How much does it cost to lay a new patio?

 Looking to give your outdoor space a bit of an update?
 Transforming a garden isn’t always about plants and greenery.
-A new patio not only looks great but is incredibly versatile, practical and relatively easy to maintain.
+Find out how much it costs to lay a new patio in our complete guide to patio prices.

 Example patio type materials and installationAverage cost per m² + VAT